 - Like investing, leveraged borrowing is another means of managing wealth that permits you to flex your lending muscle in order to fund a wide variety of personal or business needs.

 - The liquidity accessed through securities-based lending can be used for a host of needs, ranging from asset purchases to wealth planning to tax payments.

 - As with all financial transactions, there are potential risks in borrowing against your portfolio, but they can be managed.

 Take advantage of the liquidity your assets can offer

-Securities-based lending can be a better means of accessing liquidity than traditional financing options where non-investable assets, such as your house, are pledged as collateral.
-Proactively positioning a portion of your portfolio to be conveniently and immediately leveraged at will enables you to:
+Securities-based lending can be a better means of accessing liquidity than other types of financing options.
+Proactively establishing a securities-based line of credit enables you to: